Skip to Content

 How to remove latex paint from oil-based paint | Building Bluebird #painttutorial

-I removed most of the peeling paint and then sanded it as smoothly as possible.
+I removed most of the peeling paint and then used fine-grit sandpaper to sand it as smoothly as possible.

 A few times I gouged the trim, but it is 50 years old and I wasn’t too concerned with imperfections here and there.